accesio/aiousb-linux/README.md

 sudo make install
 ```

+# Building in Red Hat
+ACCES attempts to provide source code that will build with as wide a range of
+Linux kernels as possible.
+Our officially supported distribution is Ubuntu, and
+in house development is done on Debian based distros including Ubuntu.

+Red Hat will backport changes from newer kernels that break compatibility with
+the vanilla Linux kernel.
+If you get a compiler error in the module directory
+and are running a Red Hat based OS, search for `LINUX_VERSION_CODE` in the source.
+Modify the code to choose the other path than what `uname -r` indicates and
+build.
+Don't hesitate to contact ACCES if you need assistance.

 ## Setting device permissions on module load
 By default the device file requires root permissions to access.
 To change the default permissions for the device pass `dev_mode` to the module as a parameter.
 The mode can be passed in octal similar to `chmod` command